A fatal flaw in Trump's tax cut: Senate rules

 Why does that matter?

-Well, in order Republicans to move any tax cut at that level through Congress, they would have two options: find Democratic votes, or try to go through reconciliation, a budget process that would allow Senate Republicans to pass a bill with just 51 votes -- or in other words, no Democratic support (Republicans control 52 seats in the chamber).
+Well, in order for Republicans to move any tax cut at that level through Congress, they would have two options: find Democratic votes, or try to go through reconciliation, a budget process that would allow Senate Republicans to pass a bill with just 51 votes -- or in other words, no Democratic support (Republicans control 52 seats in the chamber).
 The only caveat: The tax bill would not qualify for a simple majority vote if it adds to deficits beyond 10 years.

 Democrats have made clear that they would be unlikely to support a substantial rate cut without anything sizable in return.
 That leaves reconciliation as the only pathway.